 Health plans play a vital role in assisting members with accessing the COVID-19 vaccination.
 Plans can support members in navigating the often complex process of registering for a vaccine appointment, especially those who have limited access to technology.

 For some individuals, a major barrier to COVID-19 vaccination is a limited ability to successfully access and use the technology required to register for an appointment, which, in many jurisdictions, may rely on high-speed internet, email, and a computer or a smartphone.
 According to a recent survey from the Kaiser Family Foundation COVID-19 Vaccine Monitor, 42 percent of adults ages 65 and older have found getting a vaccine appointment to be difficult.
-Online vaccine registration may especially pose challenges to older adults as some are less accustomed to using technology; according to a recent survey from the Pew Research Center, approximately 27% of older adults do not consider themselves to be internet users.
+Online vaccine registration may especially pose challenges to older adults as some are less accustomed to using technology; according to a recent survey from the Pew Research Center, approximately 27 percent of older adults do not consider themselves to be internet users.
 Technology challenges may be a barrier especially for Black and Latinx older adults due to disparities in access to technology and high speed internet, per a recent AARP report.
 Additionally, a recent Kaiser Family Foundation analysis found registration webpages to frequently be inaccessible for people with disability, making it difficult for that population to make appointments for a vaccine online.
 Phone-based registration may also pose challenges for individuals who use cell phones with limited minutes due to extended wait times that may be required to schedule an appointment via phone.

 CMS recently talked with health plans that shared the following promising practices to support members facing technology barriers in successfully accessing vaccines: